raquelredo/Projects/Machine Learning/MBA_Script.md

----
-title: "Market Basket Analysis"
-layout: post
-excerpt:  "Which products are more alike to be bought together?
-The main purpose is to analyze the Basket composition from purchase tickets to study how consumers buy products together.
-This analysis might the foundation base for a cluster customer analysis or a product system recommendation.

--   Type: list of lists
--   Observations: 9835 ticket lists

-**Challenges:** Association Analysis per se"
-header:
-  teaser: market-basket-analysis.jpg
-link:
-tags: [R, MBA, asociation rules, set, support, confidence, lift]
-share: true
-categories: portfolio
----

 ### Dataset

 The dataset is a list of a list.
 It contains 9,835 grocery purchased tickets.
 Each line on the file represents one ticket.
 Items are labelled and separated by a comma.
 Style is: